funnylookinhat/layout-playground/src/scripts/README.md

-All non-vendor JS should go in here.
+Custom javascript goes in here.